ProbablyManuel/requiem/components/documentation/src/Artifacts.md

 * **Longhammer**: The Longhammer swings 33% faster.
 * **The Warhammer of Inebriation**: No one knows what inspired the enchanter to create a weapon fueled by drunkenness.
 While you're tipsy, it absorbs 15 stamina per hit.
 As you strive to become dead drunk, this effect increases to up to 60 points.
 * **Trollsbane**: Burns trolls for 5 fire damage per second for 5 seconds.
 Slaying trolls recharges the enchantment.
-* **Volendrung**: Volendrung absorbs 0 stamina (0.3 per point of base health above 100), has a 5% chance to paralyze the target for 6 seconds, and reduces the target's damage and the amount of blockable damage by 0% for 10 seconds (0.3% per point of base health above 100).
+* **Volendrung**: Volendrung absorbs 0 stamina (10 plus another 0.5 per point of base health above 100), has a 5% chance to paralyze the target for 6 seconds, and reduces the target's damage and the amount of blockable damage by 0% for 10 seconds (10% plus another 0.5% per point of base health above 100).

 Bow
 ===